 Also known as green construction or sustainable building, this eco-friendly approach to building design and construction addresses the needs of the present without compromising the future.
 This means considering things like:

 Going green with eco-friendly building materials makes sense on so many levels.
-It's kinder to the earth, of course, and with environmentally friendly building materials releasing little to no toxins, there's a positive impact on the inhabitants of your home and your neighbourhood, too.
+It's kinder to the earth, of course, and with environmentally friendly construction materials releasing little to no toxins, there's a positive impact on the inhabitants of your home and your neighbourhood, too.

 Making sure that your home consists of building materials that have the least environmental impact is an important step in creating an eco-friendly home.
-Careful analysis and selection of materials and the way they are combined can yield significant improvements in the comfort and cost effectiveness of your home, and greatly reduce its life cycle environmental impact.
+Careful analysis and selection of materials and the way they are combined can yield significant improvements in the comfort and cost-effectiveness of your home, and greatly reduce its life cycle environmental impact.

-Green building design and construction is a rapidly evolving industry with technological developments giving rise to a plethora of new sustainable building materials.
+Green building design and construction is a rapidly evolving industry with technological developments giving rise to a plethora of new sustainable and recycled materials.
 As a responsible business, Ecoliv dedicates a portion of time and budget to researching ways to improve building efficiency through the lifecycle of our homes to ensure optimal operational performance.

 Whilst rammed earth and straw bales are well-know sustainable building materials, there have been significant developments in the industry resulting in a wide range of eco-friendly materials and fittings choices on offer.
 So you won't have to compromise on your aesthetic to build your dream home in sustainable style.